PrivacyAnalysis/Privacy_Analysis/README.md

-# Privacy and Bias analysis of MIMIC-III dataset
+# Privacy and Bias Analysis of MIMIC-III dataset

 ## AC221 Critical Thinking in Data Science, Spring 2021